hacks-guide/Guide_Wii/docs/hu_HU/faq.md

 A Wii bármilyen kapacítású SD kártyát tud olvasni (még a 32GB-nál nagyobbakat is), de a kártyának [FAT32/MS-DOS-ra kell formázva lennie](https://wiki.hacks.guide/wiki/Formatting_an_SD_card) (**nem** exFAT vagy NTFS).

-Az USB eszközökhoz is a FAT32/MSDOS az ajánlott, habár érdemes figyelemünkben tartani a FAT32 korlátozásait, ami maximum 2TB méretű köteteket és 4GB méretű fájlokat tesz lehetővé.
-A WBFS korábban a Wii-játékok biztonsági mentéséhez használt fájlrendszer volt (nem tévesztendő össze a WBFS fájlokkal) - ma már elavult, és nem szabad használni.
+For USB devices, FAT32/MS-DOS is also recommended.
+However, users should be aware of FAT32 limitations, which only allow volumes up to 2TB in size and files up to 4GB in size.
+WBFS is another file system used for Wii game backups (not to be confused with WBFS files) commonly used in the past, but it is now outdated and should not be used.

 :::

 ::: info

-A [BlueBomb](bluebomb), [str2hax](str2hax), vagy [FlashHax](flashhax) exploitok esetében nincs szükséged SD-kártyára a Wii feltöréséhez; a homebrew és egyéb feladatok elvégzéséhez mindenképpen ajánlott egyet beszerezni.
+For the [BlueBomb](bluebomb), [str2hax](str2hax), and [FlashHax](flashhax) exploits, you do not need an SD card to hack your Wii.
+However, it is highly recommended to use one anyway for homebrew and other tasks.

 :::

 ### Tárhely ajánlások

-Amikor SD-kártya vagy USB-eszköz vásárlását vagy használatát fontolgatod, érdemes átgondolnod, hogy mire fogod használni a tárolóeszközt.
+When considering, buying, or using an SD card or USB storage device, it is worth considering what you will be using it for.
 A tervezet felhasználásod alapján a méret javaslatok alább láthatók:

 |  Eszköz használat  |                         Ajánlott tárolóhely                        |
 | :----------------: | :----------------------------------------------------------------: |